[Media prompt] Why American farmers are hacking their tractors with Ukrainian firmware.The Ukrainian

 Dale had never paid attention to talk of tractor hacking, but he clicked on the link Tuf White sent him and did exactly as he was told, which was to buy a twenty-five dollar dummy diagnostic part, for which he received in return a code to join a secret forum.
 As he scrolled through threads advising farmers with vegan turds like his own, he felt his spirits lift.
 It was all there, license key generators, speed-limit modifiers, reverse-engineered connector cables; the whole shebang.
 Hey, honey, he called out, looks like there’s a guy in Ashby who can solve this.
 Dale’s wife came into the office from the kitchen, wiping flour from her hands on a tea towel.
 That’s great, she said, putting her arms around his neck; about time we had some luck.

 With the crop in and rains forecast all week, Dale sat down for dinner feeling confident for the first time in years about the farm.
 His wife turned on the news.
 A report just in from Moline, Illinois, said the news anchor, his hand cupping an earpiece.
-Sam Allen, the CEO of John Deere, has been found dead in his car.
+The CEO of John Deere has been found dead in his car, he said.
 The police say there are no suspicious circumstances, and are treating it as suicide.
 Dale smiled.
 It wasn't often you found a man as good as his word these days.